 Our competitors include independent manufacturers, ATE manufacturers and, to a lesser extent, semiconductor manufacturers' in-house ATE interface groups.
-Competitive factors in our market include price, functionality, timely product delivery, customer service, applications support, product performance and reliability.
+Competitive factors in the markets we serve include price, functionality, timely product delivery, customer service, applications support, product performance and reliability.
 We believe that our long-term relationships with the industry's leading semiconductor manufacturers and other customers, and our commitment to, and reputation for, providing high quality products, are important elements in our ability to compete effectively in all of our markets.

 Our principal competitors for Thermostream products are FTS Systems, a part of SP Industries, and MPI Corporation.
-Our principal competitors for Thermochuck products include Cascade Microtech, Inc., ERS Electronik GmbH and Espec Corp.
+Our principal competitors for Thermochuck products include Cascade Microtech, Inc., a subsidiary of FormFactor, Inc., ERS Electronik GmbH and Espec Corp.
 Our principal competitors for environmental chambers are Cincinnati Sub-Zero Products, Inc., Espec Corp. and Thermotron Industries.
 Our principal competitor for thermal platforms is Environmental Stress Systems Inc.